Scamper10/EchoTweaks/README.md

 You gotta wallk first.

 It's just like it was before the new fancy Mace existed.
-Deal at least a full 10 hearts of damage in a single hit. *Over-Overkill* is now after this in the tree, but is otherwise unchanged.
+Deal at least 9 hearts of damage in a single hit. *Over-Overkill* is now after this in the tree, but is otherwise unchanged.

 #### <ins>Stack Overflow</ins>